Apple Fries with Caramel Cream Dip

 Tips and Modifications for the Best Apple Fries

-These apples are fried to make a great dessert, side dish, or garnish!
+These apples are fried to make a great dessert, side dish, or garnish and are always a huge hit!
 Change the ingredients to what you have at home and best for your family.
 These are some suggestions and ways to make your apple fries even better!

 • Flour mixture – Substitute cornstarch or all-purpose flour for the Wonda flour.
 They are both thicker compared to Wonda flour but will help for frying.